Torque to Horsepower Calculator

 120 N·m 6,000 RPM ≈ 75 kW (100 hp)

-These examples highlight the central lesson of the calculator: at low RPM, you need more torque to reach the same horsepower, while at higher RPM the same torque creates more power because the shaft is doing work more frequently.
+Read the table as a reminder that horsepower grows when torque and RPM work together.
+At low speed, a machine needs more torque to reach the same power.
+At higher speed, the same torque creates more horsepower because the shaft is doing the work more frequently.

 How do you convert torque to horsepower?
 Multiply torque by RPM and divide by the correct constant.
 Use the 5252 constant for torque in lb-ft and horsepower output, or the 9549 constant for torque in N·m and kilowatt output.